a guide to fednow

 In its final report, published in 2017, the FPTF overwhelmingly ruled in favor of establishing a network and issued recommendations to support successful implementation.
 In 2018, the U.S. Treasury offered its official support for an instant payments network, and in 2019, the Federal Reserve Board announced that it would begin developing the FedNow Service.

-Ultimately, the Fed is developing FedNow in the interest of enabling financial institutions of all sizes across the U.S. to provide safe and efficient instant payment services to customers.
+Ultimately, the Fed developed FedNow to enable financial institutions of all sizes across the U.S. to provide safe and efficient instant payment services to customers.

-No, the FedNow Service will not replace the Automated Clearing House Network (ACH); instead, it is expected to complement ACH services.
+No, the FedNow Service did not replace the Automated Clearing House Network (ACH); instead, it complements ACH services.

 A bit of background: ACH is a U.S.-based electronic funds transfer network for consumers, businesses, and federal, state and local governments.
 It is commonly used to complete direct deposit and direct payment transactions.
 ACH transfers typically take anywhere from one to three business days to complete.